Strugglemeat/shenzhen-solitaire-gamegear/README.md

 * refocus to smaller resolution (256x224 -> 160x144) by moving camera with cursor

-* allow for up/down dpad to switch row
+* allow for down dpad to switch row from top

 * change graphics to reflect original shenzhen solitaire theme